-orensic pathology services include the performance of autopsy examinations, integration of investigative information, and interpretation of autopsy findings and supplemental testing in order to establish and certify cause and manner of death.
-The Medical Examiner's office will decide what type of examination is most appropriate, but the process usually involves an internal examination of the organs carried out by a medical specialist known as a pathologist.
+Forensic pathology services include postmortem examinations, integration of investigative information, and interpretation of examination findings to establish and certify the cause and manner of death.
+The Medical Examiner (a medical doctor board-certified in forensic pathology) will decide the type and extent of the examination that is most appropriate.